Abraham Lincoln Institute, Inc.

 The Abraham Lincoln Institute Executive Committee consists of the primary officers of ALI who generously devote many hours to promoting professional quality, academic level Lincoln scholarship that is freely available to all who are interested.
 The Executive Committee members also serve on the ALI Board of Directors.

-Michelle Krowl is the Civil War and Reconstruction specialist in the Manuscript Division of the Library of Congress.
+Michelle A. Krowl is the Civil War and Reconstruction specialist in the Manuscript Division of the Library of Congress.
 She was previously a research assistant for historian Doris Kearns Goodwin, and an assistant professor of History at Northern Virginia Community College.

 Ph.D., History, University of California at Berkeley, 1998